 If you want more sales, you’ll have to spend more on customer education.
 This will increase the number of people who enter your payment information, but it also means you’ll have lower conversion rates than if you offered an opt-in trial.

-While opt-out trials are a good way to generate new sales, they sometimes result in fewer sign-ups because no one wants to enter their credit card details for something they haven’t heard before.
+While opt-out trials are a good way to generate new sales, they sometimes result in fewer sign-ups because no one wants to enter their credit card details for something they haven’t heard before, especially if they were victims of financial or identity fraud.

 If you’re looking to fund a new product or service, an opt-in free trial is best.
 This allows you to get potential customers to try out your product or service before asking them to pay for it.